MASTER IN INTERNATIONAL POLICY

 Each semester of the Richard B. Russell Security Leadership Program comes with 3 hours of academic credit.
 The program is highly competitive and solicits applications in October and April for the subsequent semester.

-Applications open March 1st for the Fall 2017 session.
+Applications are open for the Fall 2017 session.
 Applications can be submitted no later than March 31st at 5:00PM EST. Contact Christopher Tucker for more information.

 To apply to the Russell Security Leadership Program, you will need: